 Part 1 - To be Completed by Parent/Carer

 To the Headteacher: (add name) School:

 My child (name) Date of birth:

-lass has the following medical condition
+Class has the following medical cor ndition

-I wish for him/her to have the following medicine administered by school staff, as indicated below:
+I wish for him/her to have the following medicine a administered by school staff, as indicated below:

 Name of Medication:

 Dose/Amount to be given:

 Time(s) at which to be given:

 Means of administration:

 How long will the child require this medication to be administered?

-Known side effects and any special precautions (p please attach details)
+Known side effects and any special precautions (please attach details)

 Procedures to take in case of emergency (please attach details)

 Emergency Contact 1 Emergency Contact 2

 Name: Name:

 Telephone Telephone

 Work: Work:

 Home: Home:

 Mobile: Mobile:

 Relationship: Relationship:

-the Headteacher or Medication Coordinator and ertake to inform the school immediately of any as prescribed.
+I undertake to deliver the medicine personally to the Headteacher or Medication Coordinator and to replace it whenever necessary.
+I also undertake to inform the school immediately of any change of treatment that the doctor or hospital has prescribed.

 Name: Signature:

 Relationship to child: Date:

 Part 2 - To be completed by Headteacher/Me edication Coordinator

 Confirmation of agreement to administer me edicine

-It is agreed that (child) will receive (quantity and name of medicine)
+It is agreed that (child) wil I receive (quantity and name of medicine)

-every day
+every day at (time medicine to be administered, for

 example, lunchtime or afternoon break)

-(Child) will be given m ·
+(Child) will be given m edication or supervised whilst he/she takes it by

-(name of member of staff)
+(name of member of staff) ·

 This arrangement will continue until (either the end date

-for the course of medicine or until the parents ins truct otherwise).
+for the course of medicine or until the parents ins ·

 Name: Signature:

-Headteacher/Medication Coordinator
+Name:

 School:

-Parental Request for Child to Carry and Self-administer Medicine (Appendix 2)
+Parental Request for Child to Carry and Selfadminister Medicine (Appendix 2)